memo33/sc4pac/docs/metadata.md

 checksum:
   sha256: ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 ```

-This is recommended for files that are downloaded using http instead of https.
+Use with files that are downloaded using http instead of https.
+This is required for http files in the default channel; it is recommended for http files in other channels.

+The file hash can be acquired via PowerShell with `Get-FileHash archive.zip | Format-List` or via Bash with `sha256sum archive.zip`.

 ### `nonPersistentUrl`